Mandatory e-invoicing software in 2026: what every French business needs to know

 All VAT-registered businesses — including micro-enterprises, one-person SASUs and craftspeople — must be able to receive structured electronic invoices.
 This means compatible invoicing software is essential by this date.

-1 September 2026 — Emission obligation for large companies and mid-market firms
+1 September 2026 — Émission obligation for large companies and mid-market firms

-Large companies and ETIs must also begin issuing invoices in structured electronic format from this date.
+Large companies (more than 5,000 employees or annual turnover above €1.5 billion) and mid-market companies (ETIs) must also begin issuing invoices in structured electronic format from this date.

-1 September 2027 — Emission obligation for SMEs and micro-enterprises
+1 September 2027 — Émission obligation for SMEs and micro-enterprises

 Small and medium-sized businesses have an extra year to achieve compliance on the sending side.
 From 1 September 2027, every B2B invoice issued must transit through a PDP or the PPF in structured format.

-Required formats: Factur-X, UBL, CII
+Required formats: Factur-X, UBL, CII#

 The reform does not accept just any digital file.
 Three structured formats are recognised by the DGFiP:

-How to select your Partner Dematerialisation Platform (PDP)
+How to select your Partner Dématérialisation Platform (PDP)#

 The PDP is the intermediary between your invoicing software and the French tax network.
 It validates invoice formats, transmits them to the recipient and sends e-reporting data to the DGFiP.
 Choosing the right PDP is a strategic decision.